 Adult dosage (ages 18–64 years)

-The typical dosage is 10 mg taken by mouth once per day.
+- Typical dosage: 10 mg taken once per day.

 Child dosage (ages 10–17 years)

-The typical dosage is 10 mg taken by mouth once per day.
+- Typical dosage: 10 mg taken once per day.

 Child dosage (ages 0–9 years)